 National Coalition to Prevent Child Sexual Abuse and Exploitation

-The National Coalition to Prevent Child Sexual Abuse and Exploitation works to promote the healthy development of children and youth and to end their sexual abuse and exploitation.
+The National Coalition to Prevent Child Sexual Abuse and Exploitation works to promote the healthy development of children and youth and end their sexual abuse and exploitation.

 National Indian Child Welfare Association

 The National Indian Child Welfare Association (NICWA) works to address the issues of child abuse and neglect through training, research, public policy, and grassroots community development.
-It also works to support compliance with the Indian Child Welfare Act of 1978 (ICWA), which seeks to keep American Indian children with American Indian families.
+It also works to support compliance with the Indian Child Welfare Act of 1978, which seeks to keep American Indian children with American Indian families.

 National Native Children’s Trauma Center

-The mission of the National Native Children’s Trauma Center is to address high rates of traumatic stress among American Indian/Alaska Native children by working under the guidance of U.S. tribal nations in implementing, adapting, and evaluating interventions to assist children’s recovery from trauma.
+This organization seeks to address high rates of traumatic stress among American Indian/Alaska Native children by working under the guidance of U.S. tribal nations in implementing, adapting, and evaluating interventions to assist children’s recovery from trauma.
 This work requires all involved to understand, respect, and honor tribal sovereignty; address specific community needs; and use traditional healing practices.